Books by Jess Zafarris

-Jess Zafarris, the creator of Useless Etymology, is the author of the books USELESS ETYMOLOGY (Chambers 2025), WORDS FROM HELL (Chambers 2023), and ONCE UPON A WORD (Rockridge Press 2020).
+Jess Zafarris, the creator of Useless Etymology, is the author of the books INTO THE WORDS (Chambers 2026), A MISCELLANY OF WEIRD AND WONDERFUL FACTS (Media Lab Books 2026), USELESS ETYMOLOGY (Chambers 2025), WORDS FROM HELL (Chambers 2023), and ONCE UPON A WORD (Rockridge Press 2020).
 She has also contributed to and penned books about TTRPGs, and written a horror novella.

 Etymology Books